 The 13th-month pay is not included in the separation pay.
 Instead, it is part of the final pay or the totality of monetary benefits given to a terminated employee.
 This final pay also includes the separation pay.

-6. Can I get separation pay if I resign?
+6. Can I get severance pay if I resign?

-No. An employee who voluntarily resigned from employment is not entitled to separation pay because the benefit is only given to dismissed employees.
+No. Employees who voluntarily resign are not entitled to separation pay because the benefit is only given to dismissed employees.

 7. Is back pay the same as separation pay?

-Separation pay is different from back pay, which is the total amount of benefits that a terminated or resigned employee will get.
+Separation pay differs from back pay, which is the total benefits a terminated or resigned employee will get.
 Back pay is also known as final or last pay.

 8. When will I receive separation pay?

-Separation pay must be released within thirty days from the dismissal of the employee.
+Separation pay must be released within thirty days from the employee’s dismissal.

 9. Is a probationary employee eligible for separation pay?